 Having Only One Exit Strategy

 As alluded to above, the real estate investment path is rarely a straight one.
 A savvy real estate investor will ensure their success by having multiple exit strategies.
 Think selling or renting a property to a tenant are the only options?
 Think again!
 Lease options, seller financing, 1031 exchanges, FSBO sales and wholesale are several other choices available to real estate investors.
-Establishing several end games means planning for an uncertain future— the only certainty real estate is the uncertainty of the market!
+Establishing several end games means planning for an uncertain future— the only certainty in real estate is the uncertainty of the market!

 How The Real Estate CPA Can Help